jackjliew/ai-openscale/monitor-fairness.md

      Click **Next** when you are done with each feature.

-1. Now, specify values that represent a favorable outcome for the model.
+1. Now, specify values that represent a expected outcome for the model.
 Values are derived from the `label` column in the training data, if the model output schema contains a mapping column.
 In WML, the `prediction` column always has a double value.
 The mapping column is used to specify the mapping of this `prediction` value to the class label.

     For example, if the `prediction` value is `1.0`, the mapping column could have a value of `Loan denied`; this implies that the prediction of the model is `Loan denied`.
-So, if the model output schema contains a mapping column, then specify Favorable and Unfavorable values using those present in the mapping column.
+So, if the model output schema contains a mapping column, then specify Expected and Unexpected values using those present in the mapping column.

-    If, however, the mapping column is not present in the model output schema, then the Favorable and Unfavorable values need to be specified using the value of the `prediction` column (`0.0`, `1.0`, etc.)
+    If, however, the mapping column is not present in the model output schema, then the Expected and Unexpected values need to be specified using the value of the `prediction` column (`0.0`, `1.0`, etc.)

      ![Configure outcome](images/fair-config-outcome.png)